vidjil/vidjil/doc/vidjil-algo.md

 used only for test and debug purposes, on very small datasets, and produce large file and takes huge computation times.

-The experimental `-Z` option speeds up the full analysis by a pre-processing step, again based on k-mers, to select a subset of the V germline genes to be compared to the read.
+The `-Z` option speeds up the full analysis by a pre-processing step, again based on k-mers, to select a subset of the V germline genes to be compared to the read.
 The option gives the typical size of this subset (it can be larger when several V germlines genes are very similar, or smaller when there are not enough V germline genes).
-Setting `-Z 5` is generally safe.
-With the default option, `-Z all`, this pre-processing step is not activated.
+The default `-Z 3` is generally safe.
+Setting `-Z all` removes this pre-processing step, running a full dynamic programming with all germline sequences that is much slower.

 ## Sequences of interest

-Vidjil-algo allows to indicate that specific sequences should be followed and output, even if those sequences are 'rare' (below the `-r/-%` thresholds).
+Vidjil-algo allows to indicate that specific sequences should be followed and output, even if those sequences are 'rare' (below the `-r/--ratio` thresholds).
 Such sequences can be provided either with `-W <sequence>`, or with `-l <file>`.
 The file given by `-l` should have one sequence by line, as in the following example: